Infineon/Community-Code-Examples/mtb_training/session03/README.md

 * [ModusToolbox 2.1](https://www.cypress.com/products/modustoolbox-software-environment)

 ## Using the Material
-The PowerPoint presentation has the content used in the training.
+The file _CapSense_MTB_Training.pdf_ has the slides used in the training.
 The step by step instructions to import the exercises is provided below.

 ### Importing the exercises:
 Here are the steps to import the projects into Eclipse IDE workspace